 Double exposure is a creative technique that will allow you to develop your conceptual ability and abstraction when taking pictures.
 Perhaps it is one of the most innovative methods since you will have to mix two different photographs, which changes the game’s rules.

-The sensations that these photographs convey are unique, for their ability to metaphorize messages in themselves, that is why I have always believed that double exposures are the closest thing to poetry in the visual field.
+The sensations that these photographs convey are unique for their ability to metaphorize messages in themselves.
+That is why I have always believed that double exposures are the closest thing to poetry in the visual field.

 What can we do with double exposure?

-Anything and more, surely you will be the first surprised when you see the results of your first “double exposures”: ghostly images, superimposed textures or impossible reflections, these are just some possibilities that this technique will offer you.
+Anything and more, surely you will be the first surprised when you see the results of your early “double exposures”: ghostly images superimposed textures or impossible reflections.
+These are just some possibilities that this technique will offer you.

 How do we do a “double exposure”?